1082-datascience/finalproject-finalproject-1082ds_group4/README.md

-# <預測糖尿病 Pima Indians Diabetes Database-Predict the onset of diabetes based on diagnostic measures>
+# < Pima Indians Diabetes Database-Predict the onset of diabetes based on diagnostic measures>

 ### Groups
 * <蔡宗諺, 108753205>